bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-loco-positioning-system.md

 {% img click get from anchors; medium; /images/tutorials/getting_started_with_lps/Click get from anchors.png %}
 {% img enter anchor positions; medium ; /images/tutorials/getting_started_with_lps/Enter anchor positions.png %}

+Anchors that do not already have a position stored will not appear in the list, in this case you have add them manually by clicking the __"Add anchor"__ button.

 Enter the positions (coordinates) of the anchors in your system.
 Note: measurements in meters.

 When you enter a new value, the box turns red to indicate that it differs from the current value stored in the anchor.